-SB114 Spending Limitations?
+HB303 Spending Limitations?
 Volatility in Commodity Prices

-- The Legislature could consider some of the following to reduce volatility: - ➤ Language that says "FY(x) appropriation cannot exceed 110% or 120% of previous years draw" can pick a number. - > POMV could be 3%-8% depending on returns, oil tax revenue, cash flow needs, capital project outlays, etc... - Can create an overall spending cap
+- The Legislature could consider some of the following to reduce volatility: - ➤ Language that says "FY(x) appropriation cannot exceed 110% or 120% of previous years draw" can pick a number. - POMV could be a range of % depending on returns, oil tax revenue, cash flow needs, capital project outlays, etc... - i.e.-POMV could equal 2%-8% to fill the budget deficit, "whichever is less" - > Can create an overall spending cap